GerardMJuan/simlr-ad/README.md

 This project tackles those two questions.
 We apply a non-supervised clustering technique \[1\] \[2\] over a space of blood markers, which are not typically used to detect the disease but are inexpensive and easy to obtain.

 Detecting relevant subtypes of the disease could lead to a more personalized early treatment.
-Moreover, if the characteristics defining those subtypes are non-invasive markers, we could be closer to non-invasive testing.
-This methodology could be applied to other problems and diseases.
+Moreover, if the characteristics defining those subtypes are non-invasive markers, we could be closer to non-invasive testing and could gain more understanding of the hidden processes in the disease.

 All code under the [GNU GPL license](LICENSE).
-SIMLR/CIMLR code forked from (https://github.com/BatzoglouLabSU/SIMLR)
+SIMLR/CIMLR code forked from (https://github.com/BatzoglouLabSU/SIMLR), their license applies.

 ## Requeriments
 Python 2.7+ is required.
+Jupyter is required to run the notebooks.

 Packages:
  - pandas
  - numpy